1993 UK Athletics Championships

-The 1993 UK Athletics Championships was the national championship in outdoor track and field for the United Kingdom held at Crystal Palace Athletics Stadium, London.
+The 1993 UK Athletics Championships, sponsored by Pearl Assurance, was the national championship in outdoor track and field for the United Kingdom held at Crystal Palace Athletics Stadium, London.
 It was the second time that the British capital hosted the event, having previously done so in 1980.
 It would be the last outing of the series in its annual format.